Teacher Education (PDP)

 This course is a term of classroom experience supervised by University appointed faculty associates.
 The school placement is appropriate to the educational level and subject specialties in which the student expects to obtain certification.
 Students assume a large measure of responsibility and participate in a wide range of teaching and supervisory activities.
 School placements are made in school districts throughout the Lower Mainland.

 * not offered in Summer Term

-French immersion, programme cadre and basic French for kindergarten to grade 12 are normally available.
-The majority of the program in immersion and programme cadre is in French.
+French Immersion, Core French and Programme Francophone for grades 5-12 are normally available.
+The majority of the program in Immersion and Programme Francophone is offered in French.

 Students complete normal Simon Fraser University enrollment procedures before commencing studies in any term of the professional development program.